About Your Ventriculoperitoneal (VP) Shunt Surgery at MSK Kids

 The Ronald McDonald House provides temporary housing for out-of-town pediatric cancer patients and their families.

-MSK also has arrangements with several local hotels and housing facilities that may give you a special reduced rate.
-Your social worker can discuss your options and make reservations.
+MSK also has arrangements with several local hotels and housing facilities that may give you a special lower rate.
+Your social worker can talk with you about your options and help you make reservations.
+You can also call 212-639-8315 to talk with the Pediatric Patient Services Coordinator.

 Tell us if you’re sick

-If you develop any illness before your surgery, call the doctor who scheduled your surgery.
+If you get sick before your surgery, call the healthcare provider who scheduled your surgery.
 This includes a fever, cold, sore throat, or the flu.

 7 days before your surgery